robertoschwald/check_mk_plugins/README.md

 Plugins for Check_MK either based on existing plugins, or newly written.

 # Cisco Small Business Switch Fan Check
-cisco_sb_fans is an extension to monitor fan status of Cisco Small Business switches like the SG-300 using SNMP.
+cisco_sb_fans is an extension to monitor fan status of Cisco Small Business switches like the SG300 series using SNMP.

+You must ensure OID .1.3.6.1.4.1.9.6.1.101.83 is visible by your Check_MK server(s) in the switch config (SNMP View)

 # Webinject Active Check
 This plugin is an active plugin to be installed on Check_MK Servers based on the webinject plugin of https://github.com/HeinleinSupport/check_mk_extensions.